fang2hou/nobo/README.md

 3. Use **Nobo** in your project (.py).
     ```python
     import Nobo
-    # if you wanna output in a easy way
+    # if you wanna output in an easy way
     import Nobo.io
     ```